ciren/cilib/docs/basics/metric-space.md

 ## Summary

-This chapter was one of the shorter ones in this book, but by no means does it make it any less important.
+This chapter was one of the shorter ones in this book, but that does not make it any less important.
 Armed with this new theory knowledge we can start putting things putting metric spaces to work in the next chapter, where we will see how they are used through practical examples.